Tanz0rz/haxe-fmod/docs/guides/constants.md

 | `FmodSnapshots.hx` | `snapshot:/...` |
 | `FmodParameters.hx` | `parameter:/...` |

 The `FmodParameters` constants hold full `parameter:/` paths.
-Every parameter call in `FmodManager` and on `FmodEvent` takes either form, and so do `setParameter`, `getParameter`, and `setParameterWithLabel` on `EventInstance`.
+Every parameter call in `FmodManager` and on `FmodEvent` takes either form.
+So do `setParameter`, `getParameter`, `getParameterFinal`, and `setParameterWithLabel` on `EventInstance` and `StudioSystem`.
 FMOD addresses a parameter by its bare name, so the prefix is stripped for it.
 The parameter description lookups and FMOD's own `setParameterByName` forms take the bare name.

 Each file also holds a companion `...Guids` class with the same identifiers mapped to GUID strings.
 The class is separate so autocomplete on the main class shows paths only.